sharp275/WCL-Cloud-Challenge-Three/Readme.md

 Within Putty, in Session under Host Name, input ec2-user@*instance-public-dns*.

-Under Connection > SSH > Auth > Authentication parameters > Private key file for authentication, broswe to and select the key file for the instance.
+Under Connection > SSH > Auth > Authentication parameters > Private key file for authentication, browse to and select the key file for the instance.

 Within the terminal, input